lgw2/lgw2.github.io/_teaching/csci127-summer-2019/assignments/program1.md

 # ---------------------------------------
 # CSCI 127, Joy and Beauty of Data
 # Program 1: GPA Calculator
-# Your Name(, Your Partner's Name)
+# Your Name
-# Last Modified: January ??, 2019
+# Last Modified: June ??, 2019
 # ---------------------------------------
 # A brief overview of the program.
 # ---------------------------------------